-The Integrated Sciences Academy was created in 2017 as the innovative home to multidisciplinary academic and research programs in RIT’s College of Science.
-Current programs include science exploration, a first-year program that allows students to gain hands-on experience across the range of scientific disciplines in order to best select a major, and the color science program, which includes Master of Science and Ph.D. tracks that explore all aspects of color from lighting, through material properties, to human perception.
-The academy also houses the Munsell Color Science Laboratory, a preeminent academic laboratory dedicated exclusively to the science of color.
+The Integrated Sciences Academy was created in 2017 as the innovative home to multidisciplinary academic and research programs in the College of Science at RIT.
+Here, students may take part in science exploration; a first-year program that allows students to gain hands-on experience across the range of scientific disciplines in order to best select a major.
+The Academy is also home to the color science program which explores all aspects of color from lighting, through material properties, to human perception.

 Year of laboratory-based science exploration before choosing a major

 And only color science Ph.D. program in North America

 Years of history with one of RIT’s oldest academic research laboratories, the Munsell Color Science Laboratory